faanross/faanross.github.io/content/posts/what_is.md

 ***

 # AN OBSESSION WITH WINNING
+Instead of plodding down some abstract-ridden definition of Threat Hunting, one you are immediately fated to forget, let's start with a story.
+Specifically, let's sketch the milieu in which Threat Hunting came to be - once we understand what Threat Hunting was a reaction to, in other words what problem it arose to solve, then I think

-Let's start with some background to help us understand why Threat Hunting came to be in the first palce.
+Let's start with some background to help us understand why Threat Hunting came to be in the first place.
 ANd it all starts, in rather Charlie Sheen-esque manner, with on obsession with winning.

 {{< figure src="/img/winning.gif" title="" class="custom-figure" >}}